 In addition to subsidizing e-bike purchases, the state should offer assistance to individuals who want to buy scooters and other smaller electric vehicles.
-Funding for these subsidies should match or exceeding funding for electric car subsidies.
+Funding for these subsidies should match or exceed funding for electric car subsidies.

-The state should also offer a "cash for clunkers" style program, where households wishing to replace a car could do an easy trade-in for an electric cargo bike or equivalent e-micromobility option.
+The state should also offer a "cash for clunkers" style program, where households wishing to replace a car can easily trade it in for an electric cargo bike or equivalent e-micromobility option.